 What we don’t: A step down in warmth, size, and overall quality from many designs here.

 Premium camping blankets typically cost upwards of $100 or more, but Kelty’s Bestie Blanket stands out as a well-rounded option at an impressively low price point.
-For just $30 (a considerable $95 less than our top-ranked Rumpl), the Kelty boasts a cozy synthetic build with soft-brushed fabrics on both sides that surprised us with great next-to-skin comfort.
-The 75-denier shell is also noticeably thick and confidence-inspiring for use around dogs (we've thoroughly tested this), sharp gear, and rocks, and the colorway selection—while not up to Rumpl’s standards—comprises a few fun designs and patterns, including two tree-inspired options that look the part outdoors.
+For just $25 (a whopping $100 less than our top-ranked Rumpl), the Kelty boasts a cozy synthetic build with soft-brushed fabrics on both sides that surprised us with great next-to-skin comfort.
+The 75-denier shell is also noticeably thick and confidence-inspiring for use around dogs (we've thoroughly tested this), sharp gear, and rocks, and the colorway selection—while not up to Rumpl’s standards—comprises a few fun designs and patterns.
 Added up, the Bestie is a comfortable and hardwearing blanket that easily outperforms its price tag.

 See the Kelty Bestie Blanket